drci-foch/OCR_EFR/README.md

 - **OCR Processing**:
   - Utilize Tesseract and Camelot integrated through a plumber.
-  - Extract and structure the data for saving in Excel format.
+  - Extract and structure the data.

----

 ## ⚙️ Optimization

 - Employs parallel processing for enhanced performance.
 - Swift processing of multiple EFR reports, especially beneficial for multi-core systems.

----

 ## 🔮 Future Enhancements